bowo-prasetyo/forkbuild/docs/Architecture.md

 when one document has been published multiple times or through multiple providers.

-identity/

-As of 0.1.21B, IdentityUseCase provides the UI-facing wrapper, and ui/components/UserWidget.js / LoginModal.js are the first identity UI.
-The widget lives in the global app header, so the current user is visible across all views; the modal prompts for a username and calls identityUseCase.login().
-The same shared provider instance is injected into EditorView, so documents created or forked after login automatically carry the correct author — completing the loop from login → currentUser() → DocumentMetadata.author → Publication.author → Repository View.

 discovery/

 Filled in at 0.1.23 — the Discovery Adapter stub.
 DiscoveryProvider is